tribe-framework/flame/README.md

 ## Tribe - a web project management framework.

 Tribe is a project management framework that allows us to build platforms, products, applications and web interfaces, using a modular approach.
 It provides a coherent language for UX, content, design and code collaborations.

+## License

+The GNU General Public License is a free, copyleft license for software and other kinds of works.